vivekx01/blog/src/content/blog/technical/compiling-react-jsx-at-runtime/index.md

 ## Avoiding Recompile Overhead

 Runtime JSX compilation is expensive.
-Babel performs real compiler work—parsing, transforming, and generating JavaScript.
+Babel performs real compiler work parsing, transforming, and generating JavaScript.
 Running this on every render would be wasteful.

 To address this, the compiled output was **cached and reused** until the source JSX changed.
 This ensured: